Raspberry pi Pico DSP

 Control Systems:

-Automation equipment including process control, robotics, drones execute feedback control computationally efficiently on the Pico's parallel cores.
+Automation equipment including process control, robotics, and drones execute feedback control computationally efficiently on the Pico’s parallel cores.

 Biomedical Engineering:

-Overall, the Pico forms a competent system-on-chip for mobile, embedded and IoT-oriented DSP across many verticals through its balanced mix of performance, size and cost advantages.
+Overall, the Pico forms a competent system-on-chip for mobile, embedded, and IoT-oriented DSP across many verticals through its balanced mix of performance, size, and cost advantages.

 Expanding Pico’s Horizons with Add-Ons